Hike Organizers

 ⏰ Early Starts = Maximum Fun

-• 5:00am at the trailhead is the norm πŸ˜΄πŸŒ„ β€” sometimes even earlier for those extra-spicy objectives πŸ”οΈπŸ”₯
+• 5:00am at the trailhead is the norm for an average hike πŸ˜΄πŸŒ„ β€” but often much earlier, like 3:00am, for those extra-spicy objectives πŸ”οΈπŸ”₯

-• In Spring/Fall, we sleep in (a little) β€” usually around 7:00am starts, since it's too chilly for long snack + photo breaks ❄️
+• In Spring/Fall, we sleep in (a little) β€” usually start around 7:00am, since it's too chilly for long snack + photo breaks ❄️

 βΈ»